 When Instagram was launched in 2010, people began by updating anything and everything happening in their lives on the platform.
 It was all very casual and fun, with people posting about their day-to-day lives; a shot of their daily dose of caffeine from the perfect angle, their pets learning a new trick, or photos from a fun night out.

-But no longer are these posts some grainy, over-edited selfie taken in your perfectly-lit washroom.
-Nowadays, photography skills, picture quality, and even the captions have a huge impact on how your followers perceive your content.
+But no longer are these posts some grainy, over-edited selfies taken in your perfectly lit washroom.
+Nowadays, photography skills, picture quality, and even captions have a huge impact on how your followers perceive your content.
 Interestingly, brands have slowly started to make use of Instagram to grab the attention of customers.
-Features like Instagram story further enable brands to really get the ball rolling with an attractive creative and a smart copy.
+Features like Instagram stories further enable brands to really get the ball rolling with an attractive creative and smart copy.
 For example, a crisp picture of an espresso shot, such as the ones Tabaq posts, or a cute outfit from Noir can trick me into stop scrolling down and grab one myself.

-I believe the line between our reality and the Internet is getting blurred day by day.
+I believe the line between our reality and the internet is getting blurred day by day.
 I mean this in the most positive way, of course.
-We’re taking inspirations off our screens to live it up in life.
+We’re taking inspiration off our screens to live it up in life.
 This can be anything from planning a picnic in the park after stumbling upon a lovely Instagram story or hitting the gym again after getting a glimpse of Roger Federer’s training routine.
-This is where brands can get into the middle and leverage Instagram or other social media platforms to their benefits.
+This is where brands can get into the middle and leverage Instagram or other social media platforms to their benefit.

 For example, the rise of the “influencers” on Instagram, which I briefly touched upon in my last blog on marketing to Millennials.
 They are basically individuals on social media platforms who have gained credibility and are relied on by their followers to post authentic and trustworthy content on their profile.
 Nas Daily, Zoella, and Lilly are just some that I can name from the top of my head.
 Their audience is likely to have similar tastes, hence they are inclined to put their faith in these influencers’ opinions.
 Brands team up with these neo-celebrities, if I may, to showcase their products because they’re more reliable than paid advertisements.